amirkeren/jekyll-heroku/_posts/2016-12-05-first-post.markdown

 - extra
 blog: true
 author: amirkeren
-description: Markdown summary with different options
+description: First blog for me
 ---

 This will be my first blog post